 Tip #9: Try to stay positive!
 A positive attitude can go a long way, even though you feel terrible.
 Smile at yourself in the mirror, smile at everyone you see, pet your dog, and tell your close friends that you love them!

 Tip #10: Above all, don’t get sick in the first place.
 Keep your house clean and free of germs.
 Wash your hands regularly.
 Eat and drink enough, and maintain a healthy, balanced diet.
 Drink tea and other hot drinks.
 Sanitize your work or office space.
 Take preventatives, like Cold-Eeze or Airborne tablets.
 Drink juices that are high in vegetable content.
 Keep your body healthy and happy!

 Feeling sick?
 It’s better to be safe than sorry!
-Visit the University of Texas Health Services website to call or make an appointment.
+Visit the Health Services website to call or make an appointment.